 RT will strive to meet the adopted funding levels in each of the reserve accounts in the shortest timeframe possible.
-Until those levels are maximized, the capital and operating reserve funds will each serve as the secondary reserve for the other.
-Should the need for use of operating or capital reserves arise, staff will seek authorization from the Board for such use, which will require a 2/3 vote of the Board to approve.
+Until those levels are maximized, the reserve funds will each serve as the secondary and tertiary reserves for the others.
+Should the need for use of reserves arise, staff will seek authorization from the Board for such use, which will require a 2/3 vote of the Board to approve.